How can attorneys charge in a Social Security Disability case?

 There are no “filing” costs (i.e. price paid to SSA) through the first four decision levels (application, reconsideration, Administrative Law Judge hearing, or Appeals Council review).
 If a claimant appeals an Appeals Council denial, there can be filing fees in Federal District Court.
 However, the great majority of claims never make it to the Federal District Court level, and there may be applicable exceptions where the court can waive the filing fee (such as for indigent claimants).

-There can be costs associated with attaining medical records, but this is dependent on the state in which the treatment was rendered.
+There can be costs associated with attaining medical records, but this is dependent on the State in which the treatment was rendered.
 For instance, Ohio medical providers must provide a free copy of the medical records to the attorney or client if the records are requested to support a disability claim, per Ohio statute.
 Thus, claimants that get all of their medical treatment in Ohio will have no costs for medical records.

 In Pennsylvania, medical providers can only charge a flat fee of $35.50 per provider when the records are requested for the purpose of supporting a disability claim, per Pennsylvania law.
 In practice, much of these costs for medical records are paid by SSA at the early stages of the proceedings.
 Further, at the hearing stage the attorney can request SSA to get the records directly from many PA providers, again eliminating most to any costs.
 The Rules of Professional Conduct passed by the Supreme Court of Pennsylvania permit lawyers to advance such costs and expenses on behalf of the client and to make repayment of the costs contingent upon the outcome of the matter.
 In other words, the lawyer can pay for the medical records up front and then request repayment later only if the case was successful.
 In practice, the end result is that clients that attain the majority of their medical treatment in Pennsylvania often pay no to very little (around one or two hundred dollars) for medical records, and they only repay those costs to the attorney if the case is successful.